yonku-dev/yonku-dev/README.md

 # 💫 About Me:
 Hi there!
-My name is Jonas aka Yonku and I am a web developer and art enthusiast with a passion <br>for creating intuitive and aesthetically pleasing websites and applications.
+My name is Jonas aka 'Yonku' and I am a web developer and art enthusiast with a passion <br>for creating intuitive and aesthetically pleasing websites and applications.
 Constantly working on new skills. <br>When I'm not coding, you can find me reading about the latest industry trends and watching for new technologies.

 # 💻 Tech Stack: